MarquessV/RedBlackTree/README.md

 tree.size();
 ```

-Finally you can dump the tree with:
+Finally, you can dump the tree with:
 ```C++
 tree.dump();
 ```